 This is the general data transformation function provided by the pammtools package.
-Two main applications must be distinguished:
+The following main applications must be distinguished:

 1. Transformation of standard time-to-event data.